keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 ## Overview

 This is a guided lab.
-In comparison to some of the other golang opeator labs that you will find in this guide, you will notice that this lab is heavier in annotations and explanations.
+In comparison to some of the other operator labs that you will find in this guide, you will notice that this lab is heavier in annotations and explanations.

 Please do not rush through this lab.
 You should leverage this lab to **learn**, get things to work, experiment and "break" stuff.
-It's okay to do that here.
-We will clean up the mess together!
+It's okay to do that here in this context.

 That being said, these labs are meant to be run in a sandboxed development environment.
+Do not run this lab in a critical and/or production environment.

+## How to use this Lab

+You can do either of the following in this lab:

+1. Read through the lab in it's entirety and follow all of the directions, step by step.
+Going down this route, you will be given crash course in Behavioral Driven Design (BDD), Test Driven Design (TDD), and how to apply thme towards building a Golang based Operator.
+If this sounds like, then proceed to the next section below.

+2. View the implementation of the lab code in it's entirety, and do with it what you will.
+If that is the case, the lab code can be found in the following location: `docs/02/labs/000/code`

+There's no wrong way to learn.

 ## Environment Setup